 Then I can carry on writing without leaving my blog editor.

-However, if I want to dig deeper into my text for a more complex grammar and punctuation check, all I have to do is click the check on the red circle, and the online editor opens in a new popup window.
+However, if I want to dig deeper into my text for a more complex grammar and punctuation check, all I have to do is click the yellow circle, and the online editor opens in a new popup window.

 In the editor, I can accept corrections with one click, or make edits to the text.